 Arguably the most well-known celebrity wine is the Armand de Brignac Champagne, nicknamed ‘Ace of Spades’, which until last year was owned by rap star and entrepreneur Jay-Z. In 2021 he sold a 50% stake in the luxury Champagne brand to LVMH’s wine and spirits arm Moët Hennessy for an undisclosed sum.

 Other top tier winemaking celebs include The Godfather director Francis Ford Coppola who makes wines under the Inglenook and Francis Ford Coppola Winery labels, and Brad Pitt and Angelina Jolie whose Miraval rosé – produced by the Provence estate owned by former couple – has done wonders for the premium rosé market.

-There’s also professional golfer Ernie Els, with Stellenbosch wines, Cliff Richard’s Portuguese reds, Sam Neill’s Central Otago Two Paddocks and fashion designer Roberto Cavalli’s wines from Tuscany.
+There’s also professional golfer Ernie Els’ Stellenbosch wines, Cliff Richard’s Portuguese reds, Sam Neill’s Central Otago Two Paddocks winery, and fashion designer Roberto Cavalli’s wines from Tuscany.

 Cricketer Sir Ian Botham has his own range of wines, as does talk show host Graham Norton, and rock star Maynard James Keenan – of Tool and Puscifer fame – who makes wine in Jerome, Arizona under the Caduceus Cellars label.

 Celebrity winemakers: How involved are they?

-‘Decanter readers may be mildly suspicious of celebrity wines,’ wrote Jefford in his latest column for the July 2021 issue of Decanter magazine following an interview with Kylie Minogue.
+‘Decanter readers may be mildly suspicious of celebrity wines,’ wrote Andrew Jefford in his column for the July 2021 issue of Decanter magazine following an interview with Kylie Minogue.

 ‘You’re buying a famous person and their image rather than a beautiful drink imbued with a sense of place, right?
 Don’t hurry to conclusions, though.